TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 #### Participant Flow and Analysis Exclusions

-TODO
+Part III of [4_clean_data.R](#4_clean_dataR) reports number of participants screened (*n* = 5267), enrolled (*n* = 1748), and not enrolled (*n* = 3519).

-created "exclude_analysis" column in "dass21_as" and "participant" tables indicating participants to exclude from analysis because they had more than 2 unique rows on DASS-21-AS items at screening.
-For reporting reasons people did not enroll, based the reason on the most recent entry (according to "id"), acknowledging that lack of enrollment following each attempt when there were multiple attempts could have occurred for a different reason (e.g., not eligible on age, not eligible on DASS, eligible but not interested).
+For participants with multiple entries who did not enroll, the script bases the reason they did not enroll on their last entry, though recognizing that non-enrollment following each attempt could have occurred for a different reason.
+Of the 3519 who did not enroll, 774 were ineligible on DASS but eligible on age, 23 were ineligible on both DASS and age, 111 were eligible on DASS but ineligible on age, and 2611 were eligible on both DASS and age (but did not create an account).

+Participants with more than two unique rows on DASS-21-AS items ("n_eligibility_unq_item_rows" > 2) are marked for exclusion from analysis using "exclude_analysis" in "dass21_as" and "participant" tables.
+17 non-enrolled participants should be excluded from any analysis of screening data, and 6 enrolled participants should be excluded from any analysis.

 ### For TET Study

 #### Participant Flow

-Part I of [4_clean_data.R](#4_clean_dataR) revealed that participant 3659 lacks screening data but is considered officially enrolled in TET.
-Thus, care should be taken to ensure that this participant is reflected appropriately in the TET flow diagram.
+Part I of [4_clean_data.R](#4_clean_dataR) reveals that participant 3659 lacks screening data but is considered officially enrolled in TET.
+Thus, care should be taken to ensure that this participant is reflected appropriately in the TET participant flow diagram.

 ## Next Steps